jstarczewski/MathView/README.md

 # MathView
 Simple and light third-party view library written in `Kotlin` to ease displaying math formulas using [jqMath](https://mathscribe.com/author/jqmath.html). `MathView` is based on `WebView` and works similar to other math-rendering libraries, but it allows user to customize the text a bit more.

-# Why jqMath and why I created this library ?
-Back in 2016 I created an Android App which contained a lot of equations rendered with jqMath.
-I plan to rerelease the app and it is easier for me to write this simple library rather than convert all my equations to fit other rendering engine. `MathView` is my first Android library and writing it is a great fun for me.
-I'm currently learning Kotlin so if you see situations where I am not using Kotlin's full potential, feel free to contribute.

 ## About [jqMath](https://mathscribe.com/author/jqmath.html)
 jqMath is a JavaScript module that makes it easy to put formatted mathematical expressions in web pages.
 It uses a simple TeX-like syntax, with MathML semantics and is roughly 5 times faster than MathJax (which is actually much bigger). jqMath is lightweight, fast and concise.
 It is standards-based and cross-browser, using MathML when available, else simple HTML and CSS, and avoiding pixel-map images.
 Thus pages load quickly, and expressions can be resized by the user, or easily passed to screen reading, graphing, or computer algebra software.